Marcite Plaster Failures

 Our newly built pool, which had a plaster finish, started to fail after 2 years.
 After many attempts of contacting the Pool Builder to correct the deteriorating plaster problem with no success, we realized how sensitive of a product plaster really was.
-Our builder claimed that we were at fault because how we handled our water chemistry maintenance.
+Our builder claimed that we were at fault because of how we handled our water chemistry maintenance.
 This was not true.

-We did research on plaster and found out that there is a national crises called the “Plaster Disaster”, where consumers today have no recourse and are always blamed for the plaster failures by the pool contractor.
+We did research on plaster and found out that there is a national crisis called the “Plaster Disaster”, where consumers today have no recourse and are always blamed for the plaster failures by the pool contractor.

 After speaking with the UltraGuard’s referrals and testimonials, we realized this was the only product to consider.

 Thank you UltraGuard.